 Arnold’s Country Kitchen

-Arnold’s is a mom and pop restaurant, opened almost 30 years ago by the Arnold family, and you’ll still find two or three of them there on any given day!
+Arnold’s is a mom-and-pop restaurant, opened almost 30 years ago by the Arnold family, and you’ll still find two or three of them there on any given day!
 This place is impossible to resist — everything is made from scratch!
 You’ll come for the signature roast beef and stay for the unbelievable pie.

 A favorite dining locale for Nashville natives and visitors alike, Arnold’s is not just legendary, it’s award-winning!
-Recipient of the 2009 James Beard American Classics Award, and featured in publications like Bon Appetit, and shows like Diners, Drive-Ins, and Dives, this is a can’t-miss in Nashville.
+Recipient of the 2009 James Beard American Classics Award, and featured in publications like Bon Appétit, and shows like Diners, Drive-Ins, and Dives, this is a can’t-miss in Nashville.
 And after you leave, if you just can’t get that pie off your mind, you can have one shipped to anywhere in the US!

 Dessert — Nashville’s Sweetest Treats